 I don’t backtest for positive results, only for negative ones

 While backtesting is a mighty tool it is noteworthy that it works only in one direction.
 It is only useful when we want to see if a method failed or not.
 It doesn’t work the other way around.
-We remember.
-The lack of evidence that a tool does not work/failed does not evidence that it works.
+Let’s remember.
+The lack of evidence that a tool does not work/fail does not evidence that it works.

 One single negative case shows that method A is not as good as the previous 99 positive cases suggested.
 I therefore only look for evidence that a tool failed to avoid having to experience it myself.
 So when I say “looking for negative results”, “negative results” means finding results with negative effects.

-These negative cases/the failures must then be analyzed.
+These negative cases/failures must then be analyzed.
 A negative result can have a bad influence or only a not-so-positive one.
-Here it is crucial how I deal with mistakes.
+Here it is crucial to how I deal with mistakes.